neurolabusc/dcm_qa_cs_dl/README.md

 "CompressedSensingFactor": 4,
 ```

 There are several forms of deep learning, using the `Deep Resolve` branding.
+Deep Resolve is only available for 2D acquisitions.
 I have seen three of these reported by XA51 in private tag (0021,1175): Deep Resolve Gain (DRG), Deep Resolve Boost (DRB), Deep Resolve Sharp (DRS).
 I have yet to see examples of `Deep Resolve Swift Brain`, so dcm2niix will not detect this.

 For example, an image with Gain of 4 and Sharp of 2 will report: